Car Brands and the Companies they Belong to

 Zhejiang Geely Holding Group Co., Ltd (ZGH)

-The Chinese company, known as Geely, initially produced refrigerators, then motorcycles.
-In 1998, it began manufacturing vans, and only in 2002 did it start producing cars.
-Since then, ZGH has been selling them under its own trademarks: Zeekr, Maple, Geometry, and Geely Auto.
+The Chinese company known as Geely originally made refrigerators, then motorcycles.
+In 1998, it started producing vans and only in 2002, passenger cars.
+Since then, ZGH has sold them under its own trademarks: Zeekr, Maple, Geometry, and Geely Auto.

-The holding gained fame in 2010 when it acquired Swedish Volvo Cars.
-Seven years later, it purchased the British sports car brand Lotus (51% of shares) and Malaysian Proton (49.9% of shares).
+The holding gained fame in 2010 when it bought the Swedish Volvo Cars.
+Seven years later, it acquired British sports car brand Lotus (51% stake) and Malaysian Proton (49.9% stake).

-Now, Zhejiang Geely Holding Group owns the following:
+Zhejiang Geely Holding Group now owns the following companies:

 • Geely Auto – the original ZGH brand.
-In 2014, it merged cars that had previously been released under the brands’ Shanghai Maple, Gleagle, Englon, and Emgrand.
+In 2014, it merged cars previously produced under the Shanghai Maple, Gleagle, Englon, and Emgrand brands.

-• Zeekr – a premium brand of electric cars.
-It was founded in 2021 to compete with Tesla.
+• Zeekr is a premium electric car brand.
+Founded in 2021 to compete with Tesla.

-• Maple – an electric car brand created based on Geely gasoline cars.
-It was relaunched in 2020.
+• Maple is an electric car brand based on Geely’s gasoline-powered cars.
+Relaunched in 2020.

-• Geometry – a brand of electric crossovers, sedans, and SUVs.
-Its Chinese name is Jihe.
+• Geometry is a brand of electric crossovers, sedans, and SUVs.
+The Chinese name is Jihe.

-• Volvo – a brand that belonged to Ford Motor Company until 2010.
-It has announced its intention to switch to electric vehicles by 2030 fully.
+• Volvo is a brand owned by Ford Motor Company until 2010.
+It has announced its intention to switch completely to electric cars by 2030.

 Which brand belongs to whom?

-The automotive industry is sensitive to everything happening in the world – from the discovery of new energy sources to economic crises.
+The automotive industry is sensitive to everything that happens in the world, from the discovery of new energy sources to economic crises.
 Global events affect not only small manufacturers but also large corporations, which are forced to adapt to modern realities.
-They actively sell and buy brands or merge together to stay afloat.
+They actively sell and buy brands or merge to stay afloat.

 Aston Martin Lagonda: Aston Martin and Lagonda.